Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Enterprise-Reference-Architecture-Single-region-saas-rg.md

 **Azure SQL Database**: SQL Database is a relational database-as-a-service in the cloud.
 SQL Database shares its code base with the Microsoft SQL Server database engine.

-**Appplication Insight**: An cloud Service can monitor Azure cloud service apps for availability, performance, failures, and usage by combining data from Application Insights SDKs with Azure Diagnostics data from your cloud services.
+**Application Insight**: An cloud Service can monitor Azure cloud service apps for availability, performance, failures, and usage by combining data from Application Insights SDKs with Azure Diagnostics data from your cloud services.

 **Azure Key Vault**: Azure Key Vault is a cloud service for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.